Entertainment Value : (4.9 / 5)

 You just love Caesar as ‘he’ predicts the future with human alike logic and takes bold steps to achieve it, even if it means to go against the entire Ape community.
 You don’t even hate Koba either for his extreme actions against humanity.
 Now, it’s his turn to take revenge and there is nothing wrong with it.
 The only mistake he made – he betrayed Caesar and all cards flipped wrong.
 It was a brilliant metaphor of showing Koba’s character as Human, not as an Ape.

-Matt Reeves deserves a standing ovation for his super sharp nitty-gritty details of the subject, emotional and psychological drama, environment creation, integrating digital motion capture actions with real action shots and binding them all in one mesmerizing package to be remembered forever in the Hollywood Cinema.
+The Director, Matt Reeves, is at his best.
+He deserves a standing ovation for his super sharp nitty-gritty details of the subject, emotional and psychological drama, environment creation, integrating digital motion capture actions with real action shots and binding them all in one mesmerizing package to be remembered forever in the Hollywood Cinema.
+The current science fiction installment of the franchise is much more badass with hyper realistic CGI and emotional turmoil.
 There are tons of great directional cuts in the movie, but the best is – Koba appears with guns in front of Caesar in the climax tower fight – Koba just look like Human!

 The CGI and VFX is spell bounded.
 You just can’t believe the Apes are digital.
 Weta Digital had gone in the actual deep forest to recreate look and feel for the movie.
 To capture the running crowd sequences of Apes, they used about 50 Motion Capture Cameras and 8 standard high definition cameras.
 It’s a quantum leap in visual effects territory.
 With every movie, Weta is breaking it’s own benchmark and presenting breakthrough technologies for digital cinema.